 With the KTX, not only can you get to Busan from Seoul in less than three hours, but you can also reach the other cities in South Korea with ease.

-Alternatively, if you are on a low budget, cheaper train options like Saemaeul and Mugunghwa also exist.
-Mugunghwa in particular is affordable and will make a stop in the smaller towns along the way if that’s where you’re planning to go.
+Alternatively, cheaper train options like Saemaeul and Mugunghwa also exist if you are on a low budget.
+Mugunghwa, in particular, is affordable and will make a stop in the smaller towns along the way if that’s where you’re planning to go.

 Before buying your tickets, do not forget to do some research on purchasing a KORAIL rail pass.
-With the pass, your Korea travel just may become even more convenient and affordable!
+With the pass, your travel to South Korea just may become even more convenient and affordable!